Foam vs Hybrid Mattress: Which Mattress Type Should You Choose? (2024)

 Can be noisier due to the presence of inner coils

-Can be heavier and difficult to move
+Can be heavier, making it difficult to move the mattress

 Motion isolation isn’t as good as foam mattresses